MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 > **Cortana**: What type of directions would you like, walking or driving?

-Because users can't quickly scan and skip voice content like they can in a visual interface, it is important to keep your questions simple and concise.
+Because users can't quickly scan and skip voice content like they can in a visual interface, it's important to keep your questions simple and concise.

 ### Asking questions with directed or open prompts

 You can ask users questions using either a directed prompt or an open prompt.
 A **directed prompt** lists specific choices for the user.
 For example, "Please select cheese, pepperoni, or sausage."
 Directed prompts often minimize user confusion.
 An **open prompt** lets the user provide their own choice.
 For example, "Which movie would you like?"
-Open prompts are best used if users are familiar with the choices.
+Open prompts are best used if users are familiar with the choices, either because they're obvious, or because you've just provided a list.

 When choosing between directed and open prompts, also consider the number of options that you present to the user and how likely it is that the options will change.